 If you choose not to register your company as a business entity, you will be held personally responsible for the debts and liabilities of your business.
 In addition, unregistered business owners may need to file a Trade Name, also known as a "DBA."
 Find out if your business is required to file a DBA.

-With limited exceptions, most businesses require a Federal EIN, also known as a Tax ID Number.
+With limited exceptions, most businesses require an Employer Identification Number (EIN), also known as a Tax ID Number.
 An EIN is used to identify a business in its federal tax filings.
 Without an EIN, you can't hire employees or open a business bank account.

 You should also be aware of important georgia taxes that may apply to you business: